Be a UA Little Rock student

-If you are starting at UA Little Rock for the first time – Welcome!
-Please make sure that you have completed the online admissions application.
-If you are transferring to UA Little Rock, you can meet with a Transfer Advisor.
+Before registering for classes, you need to apply and get admitted.
+If you are transferring to UA Little Rock, you can also meet with a Transfer Advisor.

-Please familiarize yourself with important registration dates and deadlines, which can be viewed on the academic calendar.
-You will also want to contact your academic advisor for a mandatory advising session.
-For detailed instructions on how to use Schedule Planner please click here .
+Please familiarize yourself with important registration dates and deadlines.
+For detailed instructions on how to use Schedule Planner please click here.

 Logging into BOSS